denten-books/plain-text/2-device.md

 analysis.
 For Moreno, the one resembles the other in that they both embody a kind of agency detached from its human sources.
-Once released, both books and bombs seem to act in the world autonomously; they do not reach their destination at once; and their impact is delayed in time and space.
+Once released, both books and bombs seem to act in the world autonomously; they do not reach their destination at once; their impact is delayed in time and space.
 Volition so detached and animated operates without consensus or comprehension.
 Splintered from its source, the robot staggers forth, *golem*-like, through books, laws, and social institutions.

 Near immortal, images of the past proliferate and crowd out the present.
 Moreno wrote:

 > Once off the press, the parent, the producer, the author is immaterial; the
 > book goes to all places and to all people, it does not care where it is read